-The Office of Research supports and encourages faculty and students to engage in research that will help us and our neighbors to live our lives to the fullest.
-As a one-stop source of information, the Office of Research works toward the creation of new knowledge and its application through technology transfer.
-Current faculty and staff can contact the Office of Research for resources and procedural information.
+The Office of Research and Innovation supports and encourages faculty and students to engage in research that will help us and our neighbors to live our lives to the fullest.
+As a one-stop source of information, the Office of Research and Innovation works toward the creation of new knowledge and its application through technology transfer.
+Current faculty and staff can contact the Office of Research and Innovation for resources and procedural information.

-The Office of Research encourages these endeavors through:
+The Office of Research and Innovation encourages these endeavors through:

 - Providing technical support and networking opportunities